starci-lab/monorepo-for-gamejam/README.md

 This is a Mono Repo for the CiWallet project, which consists of multiple modules designed to provide a comprehensive multi-chain wallet experience along with related gaming and server functionalities.

 ### Important Note
-We still update code in other repositories; however, for the Sigma Hackathon, we will not create new commits in this repository.
+We still update code in other repositories; however, for the Solana Gamejam, we will not create new commits in this repository.
 Feel free to check and judge the existing code.
 Details README in each project folder.

 ## Modules